whyboris/utilitarianism.net/content/acting-on-utilitarianism.md

 > _"One thing that greatly matters is the failure of we rich people to prevent, as we so easily could, much of the suffering and many of the early deaths of the poorest people in the world."_ <br> \- Derek Parfit[^11]

-As explained in the chapter [Utilitarianism and Practical Ethics](/utilitarianism-and-practical-ethics#cosmopolitanism), utilitarians endorse cosmopolitanism, according to which the geographical distance between an actor and someone they can help is not morally relevant in itself.
+As explained in the [previous chapter](/utilitarianism-and-practical-ethics#cosmopolitanism), utilitarians endorse cosmopolitanism, according to which the geographical distance between an actor and someone they can help is not morally relevant in itself.
 Cosmopolitanism implies that we should look for effective interventions to help others, regardless of their nationality, where they live, or where they come from.

 On this basis, global health and development may be considered a particularly high priority cause for utilitarians.[^12] Efforts in this area have a great track record of improving lives, making this cause appear especially tractable.
 For most of human history, it was the norm that around two out of every five children died before their fifth birthday, largely due to preventable causes.
 With improved sanitation and access to medical care, we have since made tremendous progress against child mortality, with global rates dropping to only 4.5% in 2015.[^13]